 At the MLK Center everyone has the opportunity to learn, play, grow and find peace.
 By embracing the teachings and philosophies of civil rights leader Dr. Martin Luther King Jr., the MLK Center provides vital individual skills and family resources that allow residents in the Mid-North neighborhoods of Indianapolis to grow and enhance their lives.
 Our approach helps people of all ages find - and remain on - their own paths to success and stability.
 Dr. King believed that conflicts can be resolved peacefully.
 In a committed Beloved Community, conflict ends with reconciliation of adversaries cooperating in a spirit of mutual respect and goodwill.
 We work to make this possible in our culture.

-The mission is rooted in the values we have established as a neighborhood leader of individual and family support for our residents: To create a meaningful impact on the lives of those we serve, through quality, multi-generational programs that build community, invest in youth, empower families, advocate for our neighbors, and provide a peaceful space to connect.
+The mission is rooted in the values we have established as a neighborhood leader of individual and family support for our residents: to educate youth, empower families, and build community through quality multi-generational programs that advocate for our neighbors, promote racial justice, and provide a peaceful space to connect.